cse110-sp24-group1/cse110-sp24-group1/admin/meetings/041024-kickoff.md

 6. Assign Action Items
 7. Next Steps and Conclusion

+## To-Do

+- [ ] Does everyone have access to the GitHub organization/repository?
+If not, list your GitHub username below.
+-

 ## Meeting Notes

 - **Type:** Kickoff Meeting
 - **Attendance:**
   - ***Present:***
-    -
+    1.
   - ***Absent:***
-    -
+    1.
 - **Agenda:**
-  - *Welcome and Introductions*
+  - *Introductions & Ice-Breaker*
   - *Management*
-    - Define Roles
+    - Define Roles - people can have multiple roles?
       - Leader
       - Designer
       - Developer
       - Planning
         - Notetaker for meetings
-        - Makes sure group is aware of deadlines for all assignments
+        - Makes sure group is aware/on track for all deadlines
       - Project Manager
         - Using project board, issues tracker, etc on Github
     - Set Up Rules of Development